coderaman07/100-Days-of-Code/Readme.md

 Today I started Writing HTML for this for with mostly CSS to make a best UI for the user. and with some basic competative coding thing.

+## Day 37

+Designing is almost complete but it will consume my todays day most probably tommorow it will be complete because still I have to some pages ( with CSS ).

 ## Contributing